rutar-academic/rutar.org/content/writing/some_tricks_with_unix_pass.md

 Autocompletions are provided from `pass show` by the `--wraps` option.

 ### Updating existing passwords
-You can run
+The command
 ```
 pass generate -i password/name
 ```
-to generate a new password into `password/name`, which only replaces the first line (preserving the other information).
+generates a new password in `password/name`, which only replaces the first line (preserving the other information).
 With this, we can write a utility function to update existing passwords:
 ```
 function psu --wraps='pass show'